teyasio/galvins-unitbars/Readme.txt

 For Text: https://www.youtube.com/watch?v=mQVCDJLrCNI
 UI escape codes: http://www.wowwiki.com/UI_escape_sequences

-* Eclipse Bar - Predicted Power
-When eclipse power is turned on.
-The mod will show what state the eclipse bar will be in before the cast is finished.

 * Cut and Paste
 Go to the copy and paste options.
 Click on a button from the button menu on the top row.
 This selects a bottom row of buttons.
 Click on the bottom button you want to copy then pick another bar in the options and click